RETsINALene/bjd-body-atlas/README.md

 # Joint Measure — BJD Body Atlas

-A warm Swiss-minimalist static website for storing, searching, and comparing BJD and MJD body measurements.
+A website for storing, searching, and comparing BJD and MJD body measurements.
 It works without a server and can be hosted free with GitHub Pages.

 ## What is included